wazuh/wazuh-documentation/source/deploying-with-puppet/wazuh-puppet-module/reference-wazuh-puppet/wazuh-agent-class.rst

   `Default 500`

 $ossec_config_profiles
-  Specify the agent.conf profile(s) to be used by the agent.
+  Specify the shared/agent.conf profile(s) to be used by the agent.

 .. _ref_agent_vars_localfile: